Man with back turned looking out window at mountains behind bathroom counter.

 4. Gradually mix the wet and dry ingredients to form a paste.

-5. Let it cool and store in a small jar or old deodorant stick.
+5. Let it cool and store it in a small jar or an old deodorant stick.

 Why is it great?
 The Woods and Earth scent delivers a traditional masculine fragrance, while shea butter ensures your skin remains hydrated and free of irritation.
 Plus, the natural antimicrobial properties of the chosen essential oils offer long-lasting protection against body odor.